afrozalopa/Crop-condition/README.md

 ### Crop-condition
 Several factors such as availability of water, soil fertility, protecting crops from rodents, timely use of pesticides & other useful chemicals and nature have remarkable impact on crop production.
-While a lot of these factors are difficult to control for, the amount and frequency of pesticides is something the farmer can control.
+These factors are difficult to control for.
+On the other hand, the amount and frequency of pesticides is something the farmer can control.
-Pesticides protect the crop with the right dosage.
+Pesticides protect the crop with the right dose.
 But, if farmer add more than required, they may spoil the entire harvest.
-A high level of pesticide can deem the crop dead / unsuitable for consumption among many outcomes.
+A high level of pesticide can deem the crop damage or make the crop unsuitable for consumption.

 ##### Data Description
-This data is based on crops harvested by various farmers at the end of harvest season
+This data is based on crops harvested by various farmers at the end of harvest season.

 This dataset is consists of following features: